ciberado/terraform-workshop/20-full/README.md

 # Complete stack demo

 This demo deploys an application using the classic ALB + ASG + RDS stack, properly configured.
-It is designed to facilitate several Terraform features, like:
+It is designed to facilitate learning about several Terraform features, like:

 * The use of resources and modules
 * Applying input and output parameters